"Kerry Won?" Greg Palast's Causing Trouble Again

 Exactly how many votes were lost to spoilage this time?
 Blackwell's office, notably, won't say, though the law requires it be reported.
 Hmm.
 But we know that last time, the total of Ohio votes discarded reached a democracy-damaging 1.96 percent.
 The machines produced their typical loss—that's 110,000 votes—overwhelmingly Democratic.

 First and foremost, Kerry was had by chads.
 But the Democrat wasn't punched out by punch cards alone.
 There were also the 'challenges.'
 That's a polite word for the Republican Party of Ohio's use of an old Ku Klux Klan technique: the attempt to block thousands of voters of color at the polls.
 In Ohio, Wisconsin and Florida, the GOP laid plans for poll workers to ambush citizens under arcane laws—almost never used—allowing party-designated poll watchers to finger individual voters and demand they be denied a ballot.
 The Ohio courts were horrified and federal law prohibits targeting of voters where race is a factor in the challenge.
-But our Supreme Court was prepared to let Republicans stand in the voting booth door.
+But our Supreme Court was prepared to let Republicans stand in the voting booth door."Nice Guys Finish Last," right?
+Or, to use the logical corollary to this Michael Albert likes to remind us of, "garbage rises".
+That's basically what happens here.
+Republicans play dirty and they win as a result.
+Democrats play nice, send in their lawyers after it's too late and then ask for "healing."

 In the end, the challenges were not overwhelming, but they were there.
 Many apparently resulted in voters getting these funky "provisional" ballots—a kind of voting placebo—which may or may not be counted.
 Blackwell estimates there were 175,000; Democrats say 250,000.
 Pick your number.
 But as challenges were aimed at minorities, no one doubts these are, again, overwhelmingly Democratic.
 Count them up, add in the spoiled punch cards (easy to tally with the human eye in a recount), and the totals begin to match the exit polls; and, golly, you've got yourself a new president.
 Remember, Bush won by 136,483 votes in Ohio.